-There is no evidence to suggest that labouring or birthing in water is unsafe for bigger women.
+There is no evidence to suggest that labouring or birthing in water is unsafe for bigger people.

-That’s because there is no evidence on obese women using birth pools full stop.
+That’s because there is no evidence on bigger people using birth pools full stop.
 All evidence refers only to ‘low-risk’ pregnancies.
 We are no more able to declare plus-size water birth unsafe than we are able to say it’s more safe.
 There is no evidence either way.

-However, reasons some hospitals give when barring women on the grounds of BMI are:
+However, reasons some hospitals give when barring access on the grounds of BMI are: